 – A three ring binder and page protectors to put your child’s completed letters in.

-I wanted to show you an example below how having the right tools can make it easier on you so that you don’t have to spend your evenings cutting a million different papers.
+Below is an example illustrating how having the right tools can make it easier for you so that you don’t have to spend your evenings cutting a million different papers.

 Here I just roughly cut the C is for Caterpillar circles into strips.